 Separation and Divorce: Child Support

-More than one parent could have a legal duty to pay child support for the same child.
-For example, if a child's birth parent and step-parent separate, the other birth parent and the step-parent might both have to pay support for the child.
+More than one parent can have a legal duty to pay child support for the same child.
+For example, if a child's birth parent and step-parent separate, the other birth parent and the step-parent might both have to pay child support.

 Parents must support their children even if they:

 - do not live with the children

 - do not see the children

 - are not married to the other parent

 - did not live with the other parent

 - did not have an ongoing relationship with the other parent